alehkot/druphpet/README.md

 - Add your hosts, e.g. `192.168.9.10 [yourhost]`
 - In the folder with Druphpet in your command line execute `vagrant up`.
 - Important!
 In case of any errors during the initial setup, try to run provision the VM once again: `vagrant reload --provision`.
 It usually resolves any issues.
 In the worst case, please follow the instructions in [Known issues](#known-issues).
+- If you later decide to expose your VM to the internet, then follow the instructions on [Vagrant Share](http://www.vagrantup.com/blog/feature-preview-vagrant-1-5-share.html).

 ## Modification ##